Case 3/2008 in Macau

 Case 3/2008 in Macau was a habeas corpus case heard before the Macau Tribunal of Ultimate Instance.
 The applicant A filed a request of habeas corpus to the court, as he believed his elder sister B was in unlawful detention by the Judiciary Police in Macau, when in fact B had been transferred to the Public Security Bureau of Zhuhai, China, one day before the request.
 The court has no jurisdiction outside Macau, so it ruled that there was no further need to adjudicate, on grounds of supervening impossibility of the remedy sought.
 The judgment, however, went on to cite a previous decision by the same court in 2007, which allowed a similar application.
 The court this time reiterated that before specific legislation is introduced, it is illegal to transfer fugitives to mainland China, and the acts by the authority in the present case "discredit justice, undermine the Rechtsstaat and do not bring prestige to the Macau Special Administrative Region."
 The case has since been cited by jurists in academic papers concerning the lack of extradition legislation between Macau and mainland China.

 After the Hong Kong Causeway Bay Books disappearances in 2015, a report in February 2016 by South China Morning Post recalled this case.
 The day after, Secretary for Security Wong Sio Chak, who was the head of Judiciary Police in 2008, emphasised that the extradition had followed the law, and the criticism by the court was due to different interpretation of the law.

 Background

 A Hong Kong permanent resident B of Chinese nationality arrived at Outer Harbour Ferry Terminal in Macau on the afternoon of 6 February 2008.
-She was then held by the Migration Service personnel of the Public Security Police.
+She was then held by Migration Service personnel of the Public Security Police.
 Since she was the suspect of a credit card fraud case in Fuzhou, China, the Interpol had issued a Red Notice, which included the request that after her arrest, she be transferred to mainland China.
 The Public Security Police therefore handed her to the Macau Judiciary Police.
 On the same day, an Assistant Procurator General gave the order to transfer B to the Public Security Bureau of Zhuhai.
 This was carried out on 7 February.